autogluon/autogluon/docs/tutorials/nas/rl_searcher.md

 ## A Toy Reward Space

 Input Space `x = [0: 99], y = [0: 99]`.
-The rewards is a combination of 2 gaussians as shown in the following figure:
+The rewards are a combination of 2 gaussians as shown in the following figure:

 ```{.python .input}
 import numpy as np